JulienRZ-Dev/jobshop/doc/src/encodings.md

 Several encoding and associated utilities are provided in the `jobshop.encodings` package.
 The abstract class `Encoding` provides a common interface for all encodings.
-The only requirement for an encoding is to transform it self into a `Schedule`.
+The only requirement for an encoding is to be able to transform itself into a `Schedule`.

+The `jobshop.encodings` package contains a `Task` class that allows representing a particular task of a jobshop instance.
+A `Task` object contains a pair of integers `(job, task)` that respectively specify the job in which the task appears, and the index of the task in this job.
+For instance the task created with `new Task(0, 2)` would represent the third task of the first job.

 ## Schedule